vztot/internet-shop/README.md

 Configure Tomcat:
 * add artifact
-* add sdk 11 or above
+* add SDK 11 or above

-Add sdk 11 or above in project structure.
+Add SDK 11 or above in project structure.

 Use file /jv-internet-shop/src/main/resources/init_db.sql to create the schema and all the tables required by this app in MySQL database.